ChandaniPrabakaran/CodeAlpha_realtimecommunicationapp/vision-share-together-main/vision-share-together-main/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/ee01a494-c313-4c39-97d9-04415cdff0f8) and click on Share -> Publish.
+Simply open [Here](https://lovable.dev/projects/ee01a494-c313-4c39-97d9-04415cdff0f8) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!